Handling Complex Spousal Support/Maintenance And Alimony Claims

 How To Contact My Office

 As a family law attorney, I have been practicing in Greensboro, North Carolina, since 1990.
-I make myself available for appointment 9 a.m. to 6 p.m.
-Monday through Thursday and 9 a.m. to 3 p.m. on Friday.
-I am also available during evenings and weekends by appointment.
+I am available for appointments 9 a.m. to 6 p.m.
+Monday through Thursday and 9 a.m. to 2 p.m. on Friday.
 Contact me today to schedule your appointment by calling 336-273-8595.